 In an emergency, please contact the nearest member of security for help.

-There are medics at all the Pride ticketed areas al who are fully equipped to deal with all situations.
-The medics have roving patrols and provide an accident and emergency facility
+There are medics at all the Pride ticketed areas who are fully equipped to deal with all situations.
+The medics have roving patrols and provide an accident and emergency facility.
+Please do not call 999.

 If you have an existing medical condition and need to bring medicines to the Park Festival you can obtain an access band from Accessibility Matters.
 This means you will be able to access the dedicated facilities at the park as well as use the dedicated Access Gate.

-- Pride stewards are here to help you.
-Don’t be worried about asking for help in any situation, whether it’s asking for directions or to report something or someone you’re worried about.
+Pride stewards are here to help you.
+Don’t be worried about asking for help in any situation, whether it’s asking for directions, to report something or someone you’re worried about.